 For fiscal 2018, we also granted a special acquisition integration incentive restricted stock award for our Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer.
 This acquisition integration grant is designed to create incentives for the rapid and successful integration of our recently acquired businesses leading to accelerated revenue growth.
-The specific objective was to achieve profitable proforma revenue growth, within the first year, that was in excess of the average historical growth and profitability rates of companies in the primary market sector (defense) in which we operate, and in excess of the historical proforma combined growth rate of our business with the acquired businesses.
-This integration incentive award was a 100% performance-based restricted stock award with fiscal 2018 as the performance period and was earned based on a total proforma annual revenue growth rate objective, subject to minimum revenue and adjusted EBITDA thresholds.
-The growth rate objective used a proforma combined revenue starting point of \$426.2 million for calculating revenue growth such that growth was measured as if we had acquired the recently acquired businesses at the beginning of fiscal 2017 after the dates of those acquisitions).
-Vesting for this integration incentive award.
-A 10% revenue growth rate is well above the revenue growth rate of the acquired businesses.
-These goals specifically related to the integration of our recently acquired businesses, with a focus on driving revenue growth rate of the acquired businesses.
-These goals specifically related to the integration of our recently acquired businesses, with a focus on driving revenue growth with a specific profitability.
-Our Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer each earned 100% of the acquired businesses.
+The specific objective was to achieve profitable pro forma revenue growth, within the first year, that was in excess of the average historical growth and profitability rates of companies in the primary market sector (defense) in which we operate, and in excess of the historical pro forma combined growth rate of our business with the acquired businesses.
+This integration incentive award was a 100% performance-based restricted stock award with fiscal 2018 as the performance period and was earned based on a total pro forma annual revenue growth rate objective, subject to minimum revenue and adjusted EBITDA thresholds.
+The growth rate objective used a pro forma combined revenue starting point of \$426.2 million for calculating revenue growth such that growth was measured as if we had acquired the recently acquired businesses at the beginning of fiscal 2017 rather than using our GAAP revenue for fiscal 2017 of \$408.6 million (which GAAP revenue only included revenue from the recently acquired businesses in fiscal 2017 after the dates of those acquisitions).
+Vesting for this integration incentive award only began for pro forma revenue growth rate is well above the revenue growth rate of companies operating in the defense market.
+Achievement of this growth rate also means that we were successful in substantially increasing the growth rate of the acquired businesses.
+These goals specifically related to the integration of our recently acquired businesses, with a force on driving revenue growth without sacrificing profitability.
+Our Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer each earned 100% of the acquired businesses, with